Welcome to Siena

 Religion

 Though Catholicism is the predominant religion in Italy, prejudice against other religions is often less prevalent than in the United States.
 Students that wish to practice their faiths abroad should have no issue in doing so.
-A list of religious services is made available to students during orientation.
-Excused absences can be granted from some activities or classes for religious purposes with advanced notice.
+A list of religious services is made available to students in the virtual CET Center in Canvas and during orientation.

 Cost of Living

-Siena attracts fewer tourists than bigger Italian cities like Florence and Rome, resulting in a slightly more affordable cost of living.
-Some things might be cheaper (e.g. groceries, coffee, bus tickets, etc.), but other things can be much more expensive than in the US (e.g. rent, utilities, high-end fashion retailers, and taxi rides.).
-However, as with any European city, cost of living can vary depending on individual spending habits.
+Relative to the US, Siena’s cost of living is generally lower for many things (e.g., groceries, healthcare, etc.).
+Compared to the rest of Europe, the city’s cost of living can be considered average.
 Past students have mentioned that establishing and adhering to a budget at the beginning of the term was a strategy that helped manage any financial stress.
 Check out a budget sheet to get an idea of what life in Siena might look like financially.

 Accommodations Abroad